DanaeMirel/pySparkTraining/README.md

 ## Manipulating data

-1. Creating columns
+7. Creating columns
-2. Renaming columns
+8. Renaming columns
-3. Selecting columns
+9. Selecting columns
-4. Creating columns with the .select() method
+10. Creating columns with the .select() method
-5. Filtering
+11. Filtering
-6. Joins
+12. Joins
+13. Aggregating

+## Using SQL

+14. SQL reminder
+15. Pandafy a Spark DataFrame
+16. Put some Spark in your data
+17. Viewing tables